hernanym/gene-finder.py-YHM-/README.md

 LLM: ChatGPT (Python) 4o

 Prompt:
-Using gene_finder_YHM.py solve the problem of identifying distinct protein strings from open reading frames (ORFs) in a given DNA sequence.
+Using gene_finder_YHM.py to solve the problem of identifying distinct protein strings from open reading frames (ORFs) in a given DNA sequence.
 Update the code so that it can translate ORFs into protein strings, consider all six reading frames and return every distinct protein string that can be derived from valid ORFs, ensuring translation stops at the first stop codon for each ORF.
 '''

 # Codon table for DNA to protein translation